12 Best Backpacking Stoves Reviewed and Compared

 The Solo brand is made of stainless steel and comes with a protective bag to keep it from bouncing around and getting dinged in your pack.
 This is also backed by a 1-year warranty.

 The Solo is lightweight and small, but it should be noted that it doesn’t fold in on itself like other models.
 The backpacking product instead can fit inside a Solo brand camping pot, but it must be purchased separately.
-The stove weighs about 9oz.
+The appliance weighs about 9oz.

 Ease of Use